-INFPs and INFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and INFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid being too unpredictable or inconsistent around INFJs, while INFJs should avoid pushing INFPs to follow-through on something that isn’t right for them.

-INFPs and INFJs can encourage and motivate each other in their personal and professional lives.
+INFP and INFJ types can encourage and motivate each other in their personal and professional lives.

 INFPs can motivate INFJs by affirming their dedication to achieving their goals, while INFJs can encourage INFPs by appreciating their calm, flexible attitude.